viorelsfetea/viorel.me/content/posts/2020-10-08-the-joy-of-fixing-things.md

 What I've had trouble with:

-1. The manual that came in the replacement kit was really bad and it mixed the instructions for multiple iPhone models: 5, 5s and 5c, but SE wasn't listed at all.
-I had to follow the instructions for 5s, but instead I followed the instrctions for 5.
+1. The manual that came in the replacement kit was awful and it mixed the instructions for multiple iPhone models: 5, 5s and 5c, but SE wasn't listed at all.
+I had to follow the instructions for 5s, but instead I followed those for 5.
 For the 5, the battery is glued completely differently
 2. Removing the screen was not very easy as some edges were stuck to the body.
 Slow and steady did the job.
 3. The battery is glued with two plastic stickers to the body and removing the battery was a real pain, because the instructions only said to find said stickers under the battery and pull them out.
 Unsurprinsingly I pulled them out wrong and it took an hour to remove the battery using a combination of a wedge tool and dental floss.
 I flossed the battery out by taking the dental floss between the battery and the body from top to bottom.
 I would have only used the wedge tool harder, but there was a good change of damaging the battery and I've seen how that works out.

-What I learned:
+What I've learned:

 1. When pulling stuff out, apply the same pressure constantly and have patience.
 When taking the screen out, there was a good chance of it breaking if I pulled too hard.
 Applying a medium amount of pressure helped take the screen out slowly but steadily.
 2. Don't be afraid of jamming the flat tool to get the screen out